 Continuing students are encouraged to enroll in classes as soon as online registration is open for the next semester.
 Preenrollment gives students the opportunity to schedule classes before they are filled and for the Financial Aid Office to process financial aid.
 A pre-enrolled student may add or drop classes before the tuition deadline without a penalty.
-Students should refer to the Course Changes and Pre-enrollment Policies in the Academic Information section of this catalog.
+Students should refer to the Course Changes (Add/Drop or Withdrawal) in the Academic Information section of this catalog.